ng-snippets/scope/README.md

 Remember the models and functions declared in the controller are accessible only to the elements inside the root elements with controller declared.

+Also observe the we used `ng-click` to bind the controller function to the click event of the button .
+We will learn about `ng-click` in later snippets.